maddadder/setup-neonkube/xcp-ng/ReadMe.md

 ### Rebooting
 1. There is some work to do after a reboot that worked for me.
 In one of the operators I got the following error: `unable to retrieve the complete list of server APIs` To fix I did the following:
 2. `kubectl get apiservice`
-3. Look for ones the AVAILABLE is False.
-If you don't need those APIs any more, delete them: `kubectl delete apiservce <service-name>`.
-In my case it was `kubectl delete apiservice v1alpha1.acme.neoncloud.io`
+3. In the results, look for rows where AVAILABLE is False.
+In my case it was `v1alpha1.acme.neoncloud.io`.
+Find the associated pods and restart it.
+In my case the pods were neon-acme in the neon-ingress namespace.
-3. Then find the apposing helm chart installed command associate with the one AVAILABLE set to false in the logs stored at `C:\Users\alice\.neonkube\log\master-0.log`
+4. If all else fails you can try reinstalling the chart associated with the API that is unavailable found in the prior step.
+You can find the apposing helm chart install command in the logs stored at `C:\Users\alice\.neonkube\log\master-0.log`.
-4. Uninstall that chart and reinstall it using the data found in the log
+5. Uninstall that chart and reinstall it using the data found in the log